 Rounding out the home protection suite is a slim strip sensor, which is another option for discreet detection on a window or door.
 It lies flat on the frame and can send an alert when an entryway is open or closed.

 SimpliSafe also has its own line of sensors, although their offerings aren’t quite as robust as what you’d see with abode.

-Entry sensors are the perfect complement to your doors and windows for instant alerts in the event of entry, and Glassbreak detectors will detect shattering glass (although there’s no support for vibration detection.)
-Carbon monoxide, smoke alarms, temperature sensors, and water sensors also add to the protection of your home in ways outside of a traditional security suite, keeping your home protected from other types of disasters as well.
+are the perfect complement to your doors and windows for instant alerts in the event of entry, and Glassbreak detectors will detect shattering glass (although there’s no support for vibration detection.)
+Carbon monoxide, smoke alarms, temperature sensors, and also add to the protection of your home in ways outside of a traditional security suite, keeping your home protected from other types of disasters as well.

 Ultimately, while both systems have a pretty impressive lineup of sensors, we do feel that abode has the edge.
 The abode automation system is also a nice perk, as it allows you to tie certain actions to your sensors and greatly enhance their utility.

 Difference #5: Add-on Siren – Both the abode and SimpliSafe systems offer support for extra sirens.
 However, abode actually has two different types of sirens: one suited for indoor, and one suited for outdoor use.

 The indoor siren will play a prominent sound if the abode alarm activates, warning intruders that your home is secured.
 All it takes is plugging the siren into an AC outlet at your desired location and a quick pairing process with your existing abode system.
 The built-in battery backup stays charged using the AC power, allowing your siren to continue functioning even during power outages.
 What is really cool, however, is that you can customize door sounds to alert you if a specific door is opened within your home, with volume options set to off, low, or high.